cjchanx/sensor-driverpack/README.md

 ## Sensors
 ### [MPL3115A2S](MPL3115A2S) NXP Pressure Sensor with Altimetry Support [(Datasheet)](https://www.mouser.ca/datasheet/2/302/MPL3115A2S-3103208.pdf)
 - I2C interface, currently supports various configurations for polling and interrupt modes.

+## Documentation

+Each folder contains documentation for that device driver.